patnieju/FlaskAngularDocker/README.md

 # FlaskAngularDocker

-### React application with a API backend and a Postgresql database
+### Angular application with a API backend and a Postgresql database

 Project structure:
 ```